Hi, I hope all is well with you today,

 I mentioned Latin America 7 or 8 months ago in this post , although at the time I was looking at payment processors for Latin America.

-So with a volatile start to the year behind us, many people may feel they are just now settling into 2021, and are pretty much over the pandemic, crystal ball gazing, lack of money and everything else.
+So with a volatile start to the year behind us, many people may feel the end of 2021, is not much different to the beginning, and are pretty much over the pandemic, crystal ball gazing, lack of money and everything else.
 However…

-As you can see from the chart, ecommerce is now a world wide trend.
-It will decelerate once countries start to open up their economies again, but the trend will continue rising.
+As you can see from the chart, e-commerce is now a world wide trend.
+It will decelerate once countries start to open up their economies again, but the trend overall, should continue rising.

 Making Sense of All This.

-Hardly a day goes by that the news reports feature government expenditure, but…
+Hardly a day goes by, that the news media doesn’t feature government expenditure on some radical new plan, but…

 At the start of covid pandemic online market places went in the same direction as other business’s.
 Down the gurgler!